LiveContainer/livecontainer.github.io/docs/guides/tweaks.md

 4. For app-specific tweak, long press your app -> settings -> tap tweak folder -> select the folder you created

 ## Removing Tweaks

 Go to tweaks tab -> find your tweak/folder -> slide left -> delete

 ## Renaming Tweaks

 Go to tweaks tab -> find your tweak/folder -> long press -> rename

 ## About Tweak Signing

 Tweak Signing is handled automatically by LiveContainer.
 Tweaks will be re-sign when it is changed or when its signature is expired.
 You can still manually re-sign by pressing the sign button near the plus button.

-advanced
-guides